Ankara 19 Mayıs Stadium

-The Ankara 19 Mayıs Stadium (Ankara 19 Mayıs Stadyumu) was the home venue of Ankara's Gençlerbirliği.
+The Ankara 19 Mayıs Stadium (Ankara 19 Mayıs Stadyumu) was the main stadium of Ankara and was used by Gençlerbirliği and Ankaragücü as their home venue, until its closure in 2018.
 It was built in 1930 and is part of the 19 Mayıs Sports Complex, which is located in the Ulus district.
 The stadium had a capacity of 19,209 (all-seater).
 Ankaraspor also used the stadium until they moved to their new venue in the Yenikent district.

 The stadium was named after the date May 19, 1919, when Mustafa Kemal Atatürk arrived at Samsun to start the Turkish War of Independence.
 Official ceremonies to celebrate the May 19th Youth and Sports Day were also held at the stadium.

 In August 2018, demolition of the stadium began in order to make way for a new stadium to be built on the site.

 Original stadium

 The stadium was originally built from 1934 to 1936, designed by architect Paolo Vietti-Violi.

 Stadium reconstruction project

-The New Ankara 19 Mayıs Stadium, is a newly reconstruction project by GSGM and the Ankara City Council.
-The stadium's project was introduced to the Turkish press on February 4, 2010.
-It will have a seating capacity for 20.600 spectators and will be totally covered.
+The New Ankara 19 Mayıs Stadium, is a complete reconstruction project by the Ministry of Youth and Sport and the Ankara City Council.
+The stadium's project was first introduced to the Turkish press on February 4, 2010 but because many problems, delays and changes on project, the construction could only start mid of 2022.

 The New Ankara Stadium will be located on the site of the current stadium.
-With a newly completed basketball arena to its west and the Youth Park to its south, the new stadium constitutes a promising urban sports and recreation centre.

-The stadium is situated at a most convenient location; minutes away from the historic city centre and railway station on foot, and accessible easily by various highways, as well as two different metro lines and several bus routes.
+It was planned to be completed by a façade with a structure consisting of geometric patterns inspired by traditional Turkish mosaic art and architecture.

-The stadium appears as a distorted cube, fitting in very well with its urban surrounding both aesthetically and functionally.
-It will be completed by a façade with a structure consisting of geometric patterns inspired by traditional Turkish mosaic art and architecture.
+In the newest and chosen project from BKA Architecture, the capacity of the stadium will be 45,000.